Stjaertfena/lab-3-bisect/README.md

 - For actions/operations performed on one computer – pair program!

 ## The assignment
 The `main` branch in [this][1] repository contains a bug that's also made it all the way into production.
-The product owner in your team wants to know for how long this issue have been present in the live environment, and obviously want a fix for it as soon as possible.
+The product owner in your team wants to know for how long this issue has been present in the live environment, and obviously want a fix for it deployed as soon as possible.

 Your task is to:
 - [ ] Identify when (i.e. from which commit) the bug was first introduced, and single out who created it